EXPLORE THE BRAIN HEALTH PROGRAM →

 One goal of the technique is to help clients develop greater insight and empathy, regulate any fear that may arise while sharing their story, and strengthen their response flexibility in moments of emotional intensity.
 This practice can also be used between friends or family members and need not be limited to a therapeutic setting.

-The four-step cycle shown below illustrates how shame and self-criticism can repeat in predictable patterns.
+The four-step cycle shown below is based on Deborah Lee's work on shame and safety strategies.
+I've integrated this framework into what I call Diesel Fuel in the Brain Health Programs.
 A detailed explanation is beyond the scope of this post.

 There is a healthier way to calm the nervous system, which I call the fuel of the Wizard Brain.